ITensor/website/docs/book/trg.md

 Importantly, the SVD is only done approximately by retaining just the @@\chi@@ largest singular values and discarding the columns of U and V corresponding to the smaller singular values.
-This truncation is crucial for keeping the costs of the TRG algorithm under control.
+This truncation is crucial for keeping the cost of the TRG algorithm under control.

 Making the above substitutions, either
 @@A\_0=F\_1 F\_3@@ or @@A\_0=F\_2 F\_4@@ on alternating lattice sites, transforms the